viditkhemka63/viditkhemka63/README.md

-### Hi there 👋
+### Hi there, I'm Vidit 👋

-**Machine learning Developer at Socio Stuff #TechEnthusiast, #Machinelearning, #WebTechnologies**
+**#TechEnthusiast, #Machinelearning, #WebTechnologies**

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on a [Machine learning project]!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React
+- 👯  I’m looking to collaborate on machine learning and natural language projects.
+- 💬 Ask me about machine learning, deep learning, NLP.

+### Connect with me

 - 📫 How to reach me: